 Applying to Bryn Athyn

 At Bryn Athyn College, we take a holistic approach to evaluating applications.
-Of course, we take high school transcripts and standardized test scores into account, but our Admissions Committee also carefully considers essays, recommendations, and personal interviews when determining whether an applicant will be a good fit for Bryn Athyn College.
+Of course, we take grades and test scores into account, but our Admissions Committee also carefully considers essays, recommendations, and personal interviews when determining whether an applicant will be a good fit for Bryn Athyn College.

 Candidates for admission to Bryn Athyn College should have solid academic backgrounds and should also be interested in contributing positively to the moral and spiritual life of the College.
 The Admissions Committee selects candidates who demonstrate that they are well suited for personal and academic success at Bryn Athyn College.

 Bryn Athyn College operates on a trimester basis.
 Undergraduate applicants may apply to start in the Fall, Winter, or Spring term.
 We admit students on a rolling basis, with priority consideration for students who meet the following deadlines:

 Early action is non-binding, but assures you first consideration for the fall term.

 Students who file the FAFSA by November 1 and are admitted through Early Action will

 also be the first to receive their financial aid awards.

 |Regular Decision – Students applying by the following deadlines are promised full consideration for admission, academic scholarships, and financial aid:|

 |Fall 2022 (Late August 2022 start)||February 1, 2022|